Abi Summers

 History

-The bridge was designed with pedestrians in mind - which wasn’t always the case.
+Another important feature of the bridge was the design with pedestrians in mind - which wasn’t always the case.
 The pavements allowed allowed pedestrians to avoid the traffic and the mud.
-The
+Along the pavement, you’ll find small little niches, where at one point stood little shops.

 It has been listed as a monument historique since 1889 (which is the same year that the Eiffel Tower and the Moulin Rouge opened).
 A major restoration of the Pont Neuf was begun in 1994 and was completed in 2007, the year of its 400th anniversary.